bartpiasek/bartpiasek/README.md

 ### Hi there 👋

 I'm a self-taught python coder.
 Currently I am focusing on the Django framework and REST API.
 I also have a basic understanding of JavaScript and React.
 I am looking for my first job as a Junior Python Developer.
-I spend about 6-7 hours a day developing my programming skills:clock8:, I love it:heart:

 I am currently working on one large project MVP for my friend [Foodhunterki](https://www.instagram.com/foodhunterki/) :